tomalamb/tomalamb.github.io/_pages/about.md

 I'm also a OxAI team member.
 Please feel free to check out my blog posts produced as part of my role on the education team.

 In the past, I used to a be a little better at mathematics.
-You can some related material and work in the resources section.
+You can find some related material and work in the resources section.

 Feel free to reach out by email to chat or discuss anything ML or mathematics related!